krossetti/DDL-DC/entity-resolution-basics.md

 You can see that `dedupe` is a command line application that will prompt the user to engage in active learning by showing pairs of entities and asking if they are the same or different.

-#### -- Add a visualization of the Y / N / Unsure examples below so the reader can identify

 ```bash
 Do these records refer to the same thing?